What is Trimix Diving? – The Perfect Gas Mix for Scuba?

-The deeper the dive plan, for instance, the amount of oxygen and nitrogen will be lowered and the helium increased to prevent nitrogen narcosis and oxygen toxicity.
+If you plan to dive deeper, then the amount of oxygen and nitrogen needs be lowered and the helium increased to prevent nitrogen narcosis and oxygen toxicity.
 The math behind the exact percentages is quite precise and complex.

-Oxygen and nitrogen are pretty standard when it comes to breathing gas, so you may be asking yourself why helium was chosen as the third element.
+Oxygen as well as nitrogen are pretty standard when it comes to breathing gas, so you may be asking yourself why helium was chosen as the third element.
 For one, helium has a lower density, which is easier to breathe at extreme depths.